The UK has left the EU.

-The Department for Enterprise’s Enterprise Support team is offering a 50% grant of up to £5,000 as part of the Business Improvement Scheme for local businesses looking to complete a Brexit-related consultancy project to prepare for Brexit.
+The Department for Enterprise's Enterprise Support team is offering a 50% grant of up to £5,000 as part of the Business Improvement Scheme for local businesses looking to complete a Brexit-related consultancy project to prepare for 1 January 2021.
 To learn more about the scheme visit www.dfe.im/bis or enquire now.

 This handy checklist produced by the Department for Enterprise includes information about import/exports, intellectual property and product regulations.
-Make sure your business is ready for Brexit.
+Make sure your business is ready for the 1 January 2021.

 Please contact firstname.lastname@example.org if you have any further questions.

-Check the new rules for exporting live animals, food and drink, plants and plant products into Europe.
+Check the new rules for exporting live animals, and animal products to the EU or Northern Ireland from 1 January 2021